CloudLabs-MOC/AI-102-AIEngineer/Instructions/19-face-service.md

      }
      ```

 4. Examine the code you added to the **DetectFaces** function.
 It analyzes an image file and detects any faces it contains, including attributes for age, emotions, and the presence of spectacles.
-The details of each face are displayed, including a unique face identifier that is assigned to each face; and the location of the faces is indicated on the image using a bounding box.
+The details of each face are displayed, including a unique face identifier that is assigned to each face, and the location of the faces is indicated on the image using a bounding box.

 5. Save your changes and return to the integrated terminal for the **face-api** folder, and enter the following command to run the program: